Entrance Bursary Program

 How to apply

-Upon notification of acceptance to the University, (either by formal letter or via the Admissions Status page on Minerva), the application becomes available on Minerva: select the Financial Aid/Awards tab > Financial Aid Menu > Apply for McGill Financial Aid > Apply for Entrance Bursary > Update your financial aid profile and submit your application.
+Upon notification of acceptance to the University, (either by formal letter or via the Admissions Status page on Minerva), the application becomes available on Minerva: select the Financial Aid/Awards tab > Financial Aid Menu > Apply for a McGill Entrance Bursary > Apply to Entrance Bursary Program > Complete then submit your application.

-In order to be considered for the Entrance Financial Aid Program, students must also apply for and accept the maximum amount of government financial aid available to them:
+In order to be considered for the Entrance Bursary Program, students must also apply for and accept the maximum amount of government financial aid available to them:

-- Canadian students apply for government financial aid through the Minister of Education of their province of residence.
-See our Government Aid Directory for links to the various provincial/territorial applications.
-(Quebec students please see the page on Quebec government aid)
+- Canadian students (outside of Quebec) apply for government financial aid through the Minister of Education of their province of residence.
+Quebec students please refer to our page on Quebec government aid.

-- Canadian students living abroad with their families apply for government financial aid following the instructions for Canadian students above.
-In addition, students must submit a Canadian Certificate of Finance form to the Scholarships and Student Aid Office.
+- Canadian (citizen or permanent resident) students living outside of Canada or who have at least one parent living outside of Canada, should apply for government financial aid following the instructions for Canadian students (see above).
+In addition, students must submit a CSS Financial Aid Profile to the Scholarships and Student Aid Office.

 - U.S. students should refer to US Student Loans for information on applying for government financial aid.
-Please note: U.S. students who wish to apply for Entrance Financial Aid from the University must submit a CSS Profile in addition to the Minerva on-line application.
+Please note: U.S. students who wish to apply to the Entrance Bursary Program from the University must submit a CSS Profile in addition to the Minerva on-line application.

-- International (non-US) students who apply for Entrance Financial Aid from the University must submit a CSS Profile in addition to the Minerva on-line application.
+- International (non-US) students who apply to the Entrance Bursary Program from the University must submit a CSS Profile in addition to the Minerva on-line application.
 Applicants who receive an entrance bursary offer may also be offered the additional support of a repayable McGill loan.
 McGill loans are optional aid and are interest-free during full time studies.

 If you are a student with a disability who requires help completing on-line applications, please do not hesitate to contact us.